tsujamin/digi-approval/scope/work_scope.md

 The system will provide flexibility for modifying workflows to adapt to changing business rules and processes, improved consistency in the review and assessment process, and can act as a **one-stop permit shop** for both customers and directorates.
 A more detailed description of the system's workflow model and software stack can be found in the initial pitch outline.

 ## Scope: Inclusions ##
+The priority for DigiACTive is to produce a prototype to assess the use of open space for events using a  workflow based system within the Digitial Canberra Challenge timeframe (by mid-February).
+The project has two key feature areas: a portal for customer to government interaction; and an efficient framework for multiple stakeholder approval management.

-The project's specific inclusions fall into two distinct categories: those which were initially pitched and those that, through consultation with stakeholders, were identified subsequently.
-The priority of the team is to produce a prototype demonstrating the advantages and strengths of a workflow based system within the challenge timeframe.
-What follows is a list of functionality inclusions that are considered **"in scope"** of the project but it must be noted that not all may make it into this iteration of the system.
+**What follows is a list of functionality inclusions that are considered "in scope" for the project.
+However, due to time constraints, *not everything may make it into this first iteration of the system*.**

 ### Initial Proposal Inclusions ###
 + The system will be modeled on workflows with various stages.
 Stages can involve the customer providing relevant documents, can lapse or continue after a specified period of time and can contain sub-workflows.
 Transitioning from one stage to another can emit notifications to the appropriate parties.